 Marketing decisions, strategic planning, customer relationships and other important data should be kept secure and accessible at all times.
 You wouldn’t leave your business premises unlocked overnight; your computer data should be no different.

 What are my options when it comes to backing up data?

 With so many backup systems available, it can be difficult to know which option is right for your business.

 Offsite backup is often favoured as it’s a simple, affordable option.
 Installation can be completed by a qualified technician in minutes and all your backups are encrypted, compressed, password protected and sent to two or three different centres to ensure data is protected.

 Traditionally, many businesses have kept all data on their own hard drives.
 Offsite storage is replacing this option, providing your business with a secure, remote facility which you can connect to anywhere via the internet.

 Backing up data using an online cloud-based system means your files are always accessible and can be restored easily, giving you the ability to work anywhere at any time.

 Keeping your files secure is ultimately all about reducing risks for your company.
 By using our local backup server, your system will be restored in just two hours, recovering your data quickly and easily when you need it most.

 Backing up data is a critical factor in ensuring your system operates to the highest standard.
 However, it is also an area which is often neglected and forgotten about.
-Our experienced technicians will carry out a regular assessment of your system, ensuring your backup and recovery procedures are working efficiently and are the right option for your business.
+We carry out regular assessments of our clients’ systems, ensuring backup and recovery procedures are working efficiently and are the right option for their business.